 Make a permanent change

 The stress and anxiety often runs consistently at a low level, always there, producing hormones which cause the discomfort, poor health and weariness you may now recognise.
 There are many short term fixes which can help you through such exercise, 7/11 breathing, meditation, healthy eating and sleeping remedies; in my opinion the longer term, permanent solution is to engage with a professional qualified and experienced therapist.

 Another major factor is to ensure that any unmet emotional needs are addressed.
 We often shy away from seeking to address these needs.
 Fear is the most common cause; a good therapist will help you move forward and help you overcome fears, feel positive and more confident.

 I have helped 100’s of people discover the root cause of their stress and anxiety.
 I can assure you chronic anxiety and stress does not have much to do with your everyday life, although everyday life tends exacerbate the underlying stresses.
 The underlying stresses are caused by core beliefs held subconsciously developed through early experiences.
 I can help you change your negative core beliefs and create new neural pathways.
-Your mind and body will create the feel good hormones such serotonin, dopamine and endorphins, cortisol and adealine will become regulated and the anxiety, stress and panic attacks will decrease significantly.
-Many of my clients testify that life gets easier and better after a few short sessions.
+Your mind and body will create the feel good hormones such serotonin, dopamine and endorphins, cortisol and adrenaline will become regulated and the anxiety, stress and panic attacks will decrease significantly.
+Many of my clients testify that life gets easier and better for them after working with me.